 Post contains affiliate links. 

 As you may well know, water quality is a significant aspect of pet fish health.
+One of the most critical pathways in fish health is the nitrogen cycle, responsible for processing the primary fish waste: ammonia.
 Like the air we breathe, the water a fish swims in is directly linked to their overall health.
 As a fish veterinarian, we routinely test the water our patients swim in for various parameters.
 We discussed pH and kH previous, so today, let’s look at the nitrogen cycle.

 In a fish tank, a fish’s primary waste is ammonia.
 Ammonia is produced by the breakdown of protein, the main staple of most fishes’ diets.
 Ammonia is excreted out through the urinary tract and gills.
 Ammonia is highly toxic to fish, causing death and increased secondary illness, so it is converted, through nitrogen-fixing bacteria, into nitrite.
 Now, nitrite can be just as bad as ammonia.
 Methemoglobinemia, or “Brown Blood Disease,” is caused by a build-up of nitrite.
 Nitrite can bind to hemoglobin in the blood and outcompete oxygen.
 This causes a brown coloration and the fish will asphyxiate from lack of oxygen.
 Thankfully, more nitrogen-fixing bacteria convert nitrite into the final nitrate.
 Nitrate is safe for fish at low levels, but at higher levels, and depending on the fish species’ tolerance, can cause the same issues as high ammonia.
 Nitrate is removed from the system by aquatic plants or water changes.